salva/py-msgraphfs/README.md

 # Installation

-In the not so distance future, this program would hopefully be available as a python package or even from your favourite Linux flavor repositories... but not yet!
+In the not so distance future, this program would hopefully be available as a python package or even from your favorite Linux flavor repositories... but not yet!

 In the meantime, just download the code from the GitHub repo: